stzn/TIL/SwiftCodeOrganization/README.md

 component: functions, modules, classes, protocols, interfaces, data structures, dependencies and any language/platform or component-like types in the codebase

+# The goal of software architecture

+Maximize software delivery reducing effort to do so

+# Good software architecture

+- Guarantee we can deliver more work aligned with our business goals
+- Guarantee business goals and needs are achieved following the constrains and quality requirements
+- Should provide more productive ways to develop, maintain, extend, test, and deploy the app

-# Some aspects of good architecture
+# Some development aspects of good architecture

 - Low cost for change
     - Welcome requirement changes